The application window for the 2019 Direct Entry Superintendent programme has now closed.

 Lead Beyond website.

-All completed applications will then be sifted by our team of recruitment specialists and those who are successful will be invited to attend a telephone interview to further demonstrate their skills against the competencies for the programme.
+All completed applications will then be sifted by participating Forces' teams of recruitment specialists and those who are successful at the application sift/force interview stage will be recommended for attendance at the National Assessment Centre to further demonstrate their skills against the competencies for the programme.

 Candidates who are successful at the National Assessment Centre will then be considered by their chosen force for appointment